Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Introduction

 \item {Ergodic-risk Constrained Policy Optimization} (\Cref{sec:quadratic-ergodic-risk}): We explicitly analyze the ergodic-risk criterion for quadratic risk functionals and integrate them into a policy optimization framework.
 This enables long-term risk-aware control for linear stochastic systems with quadratic risk functional, prototyping risk-sensitive control for unbounded state, non-stationary processes with \emph{heavy-tailed noise distribution}.

-\item {Strong Duality and Primal-Dual Optimization Algorithm} (\Cref{sec:primal-dual}): By establishing a strong duality, we propose a primal-dual method that solves the resulting Ergodic-risk COCP by optimizing the system’s average performance and satisfying a ergodic-risk criterion (in particular, the asymptotic conditional variance).
-This method is supported by a convergence guarantee and is validated through simulations. \end{enumerate} Finally, our ergodic-risk analysis in \Cref{sec:convergence-ergodic-risk} is fundamentally different than that of \cite{tsiamis_risk-constrained_2020,zhao_global_2023} and the proposed Ergodic-risk framework (\Cref{thm:C-infty-N-convergence}) generalizes to provably capture the long-term risk associated with heavy-tailed noise for any quadratic functional of \emph{both} the states and the inputs.
+\item {Strong Duality and Primal-Dual Optimization Algorithm} (\Cref{sec:primal-dual}): By establishing a strong duality, we propose a primal-dual method that solves the resulting ergodic-risk COCP by optimizing the system’s average performance and satisfying an ergodic-risk criterion.
+In particular, this method solves the optimal \ac{lqr} control problem with constraints on the asymptotic conditional variance (as an ergodic-risk), with convergence guarantees and validations through simulations. \end{enumerate} Finally, our ergodic-risk analysis in \Cref{sec:convergence-ergodic-risk} is fundamentally different than that of \cite{tsiamis_risk-constrained_2020,zhao_global_2023} and the proposed ergodic-risk framework (\Cref{thm:C-infty-N-convergence}) generalizes to provably capture the long-term risk associated with heavy-tailed noise for any quadratic functional of \emph{both} the states and the inputs.
 However similar to \cite{tsiamis_risk-constrained_2020,zhao_global_2023}, the strong duality and the resulting primal-dual algorithm in \Cref{sec:primal-dual} are established only for the case in which the risk functional does not explicitly depend on the inputs.